warrenzha/warrenzha.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am Wenyuan, a first year Ph.D. student in Electrical and Computer Engineering Department at [Texas A&M University](https://ece.tamu.edu), advised by Professor [Chao Tian](https://tiangroup.engr.tamu.edu).
-Currently I am working on information science and learning systems where new algorithms have been proposed dealing with diverse settings.
+Hi, I am Warren (Wenyuan), a first year Ph.D. student in the Electrical and Computer Engineering Department at [Texas A&M University](https://ece.tamu.edu), advised by Professor [Chao Tian](https://tiangroup.engr.tamu.edu).
+Currently I am working in the general area of Information Science and Learning Systems where new algorithms have been proposed dealing with diverse settings.

 Before joining TAMU, I received my M.S. degree in Communication Theory & Systems at [UC San Diego](https://ece.ucsd.edu), where I worked on AI-driven mmWave Networking with Professor [Xinyu Zhang](http://xyzhang.ucsd.edu/index.html).
 Besides, I received my B.E. degree in Information Engineering at Southeast University in 2021.

-My research interests lie in Information Theory, Machine Learning, and Communication.
+My research interests lie in information theory, machine learning, and communication.
 Particularly, I am working on deep Gaussian process and diffusion models.